noefernandes/b2bit-app/README.md

 # b2b-app

-This project is a website that implements a login page, consuming an API and then showing a page with user information.
+This project is a website that implements a login page, consuming an API and then showing a page with the user informations.
 This project is part of the b2bit company challenge.

 https://b2bit-app.vercel.app/